Renault in Formula One: Back to back double championship success (2005–2006)

-Decline in fortunes without Alonso (2007)
+Decline in fortunes and race-fixing scandal (2007–2009)

 Giancarlo Fisichella driving for Renault at the 2007 Malaysian Grand Prix.

 Renault confirmed Giancarlo Fisichella and Heikki Kovalainen as their race drivers for 2007 with Nelson Piquet Jr. and Ricardo Zonta as test drivers.
 The car for 2007, the R27, was unveiled on 24 January 2007 in Amsterdam and bore a new yellow, blue, orange and white livery in deference to the corporate colours of ING, the Dutch financial group based in Amsterdam.
 Renault engines were also supplied to the Red Bull Racing team for the 2007 season.

 Renault struggled in comparison to their form in previous seasons in Australia, with Giancarlo Fisichella finishing the race in 5th place.
 Rookie Heikki Kovalainen struggled even more than the Italian, spinning his car as he chased Toyota's Ralf Schumacher and ending up in 10th place.
 Results did not improve until the start of the European season, although both drivers finished in the points in the next race at Malaysia.
 Heikki Kovalainen struggled in Bahrain too, although the gap between himself and Fisichella at the end of the race was not as great as was seen at Melbourne, with Fisichella finishing only 8th.
 The team's pace began to pick up in Barcelona, with both drivers making it into Q3, setting competitive lap times in the race (4th fastest lap for Kovalainen) and looking set for 5th and 8th, only to be hampered by an identical problem on both fuel rigs, forcing both drivers to make extra pitstops which dropped them back to 7th and 9th.
 This glimmer of hope proved a false dawn and the Renault team never posed a serious threat to the dominant Ferrari and McLaren teams for the remainder of the 2007 season and were also often outclassed by the much improved BMW Sauber team.
 In contrast to the back to back drivers and constructors championship wins of the previous two seasons, 2007 would see the Renault team score just one podium all season courtesy of rookie Kovalainen who finished in second place behind fellow rookie Lewis Hamilton at the rain soaked Japanese Grand Prix at Fuji Speedway.
 The team would place a distant third in the 2007 constructors standings with 51 points well behind Ferrari and BMW Sauber in terms of points scored whilst also benefitting from McLaren's expulsion from the constructors standings due to the Formula One espionage controversy.